joncox123/ForkCal/timegrapher-mods.md

 The stock crystal is a non-temperature compensated, 12.0 MHz oscillator with +/-50 ppm accuracy.
 To convert this to an equivalent error in seconds per day (spd), use the following formula: spd = PPM * 1e-6 * 24*60^2, which is simply the fractional error multiplied by the number of seconds in a day.
 Thus, the error range with a 50 ppm crystal can be +/-4.3 spd!
 This is hardly good enough for a tuning fork watch, let alone COSC level regulation of a mechanical watch.

 Fortunately, it is a relatively simple matter to replace the crystal with a much more accurate, temperature compensated crystal, known as a [Temperature Compensated Crystal Oscillator (TCXO)](https://en.wikipedia.org/wiki/Crystal_oscillator#Temperature).
-The circuit in the USB timegrapher runs at 5.0 V, but there are no TCXOs available that are related to 5 VDC.
+The circuit in the USB timegrapher runs at 5.0 V, but there are no TCXOs available that are rated to 5 VDC.
 The highest available is only 3.6V.
 However, to reliably drive the 5V logic of the microcontroller on the board, we can regulate the 5.0V supply down to 4.0V, which is close enough to provide both reliable and stable operation.
 Then we can simply swap the 50 ppm crystal with another crystal that is identical in size and pinout, but only 2.5 ppm with temperature compensation.

 ### Lowering the Background Noise
 One obvious design flaw in the USB timegrapher is the design and layout of the LED driver circuit, which flashes the LED when it is recording.
 The abrupt current pulses cause noise impulses on the audio input at roughly once per second.
 The easy solution is to desolder and remove the LED.
-Fortunately, the LED really isn't necessary because both Windows and Linux indicate the attached microphones and show when they are recording--so the LED is pointless anyway.
+Fortunately, the LED really isn't necessary because both Windows and Linux indicate the attached microphones and show when they are recording.

 However, acoustic background noise is also an issue due to the cheap plastic case without any sound proofing.
 Moreover, the top of the case, where the spring-loaded clamp slides back and forth, is completely exposed and unsealed--unlike a professional timegrapher.
 As a result, any noise from the environment can propagate inside and strike the piezo disc, coupling into the audio signal measurement.
 A good solution is to stuff soft fiberglass insulation into the case to dampen sound.